WarperSan/ThunderPipe/README.md

 ## Documentation

-You can find more information on [ThunderPipe's Wiki](https://github.com/WarperSan/ThunderPipe/wiki).
+You can find more information on the [wiki](https://github.com/WarperSan/ThunderPipe/wiki).

 ## Contributing